DarwinOnLine/docker-symfony/README.md

     ```

     Customisable vars :
-      * `PROJECT_NAME`: You project name, the containers will be prefixed by this name.
+      * `COMPOSE_PROJECT_NAME`: Your project name, the containers will be prefixed by this name.
 Snake case is advised.
       * `SYMFONY_APP_PATH`: For my personal use, this is set to `..`, because I embed this whole repo in a `.docker` directory in my Symfony projects.
       * `MYSQL_ROOT_PASSWORD`: Your MySQL root password.
       * `MYSQL_DATABASE`: Your MySQL database.